EDiRobotics/mimictest/README.md

 6. `SystemError: initialization of _internal failed without raising an exception`.

-You can simply `pip -U numba` or this [link](https://stackoverflow.com/questions/74947992/how-to-remove-the-error-systemerror-initialization-of-internal-failed-without).
+You can simply `pip install -U numba` or this [link](https://stackoverflow.com/questions/74947992/how-to-remove-the-error-systemerror-initialization-of-internal-failed-without).

 7. `ImportError: libGL.so.1: cannot open shared object file`
 ```